 - An ostrich has only two toes on each foot.

-before a noun that begins with a silent h
+before a noun that is representative of a group, species, etc.

 - I can't read your writing.
 Is this an h or what?

-- I have an X-ray on my lungs.
+- I had an X-ray on my lungs.

 - I saw an UFO hovering above my kitchen.

-- He wanted to be an MP but was not elected for the past twelve years.
+- He always wanted to be an MP but was not elected for the past twelve years.

 Using a and an with words beginning with u.

-A and an are used before words beginning with u: a is used if the u is a consonant sound; an is used if the u is a vowel sound.
+A and an are used before words beginning with u: a is used if the u is a consonant sound; an is used if the u has a vowel sound.